Residual Current Devices Policy

 Since 1991, Residual Current Devices (RCDs), also known as safety switches, have been installed in all new LAHC dwellings in accordance with Wiring Rules (AS/ANZ 3000).

 In 2002, a program to retrofit RCDs in existing properties that were included in an upgrade program of works commenced.
+Since then, retrofitting of RCDs have continued under various programs of work.

-This policy applies to all properties owned by LAHC and is extended to all tenancies managed by Family and Community Services (FACS) on behalf of the Aboriginal Housing Office.
+This policy applies to all properties owned by LAHC and is extended to all tenancies managed by Family and Community Services (FACS) on behalf of Aboriginal Housing Office.

 3. Policy statement